Asians easily blush when drinking alcohol - Photo: JapanTimes

 On the other hand, if a person does not blush but subjectively drinks more alcohol, then acetaldehyde will accumulate more, the risk of high blood pressure and cancer will increase significantly.

-"Alcohol and beer are harmful to health if consumed in excess.
+"Alcohol and beer are harmful to health if they exceed the allowed dosage.
 The less you drink, the better it is for your health," Dr. Hoang shared.

 How to drink alcohol and beer properly?

-Dr. Vo Hong Minh Cong - Deputy Director of Gia Dinh People's Hospital (HCMC) - said that if consumed in the right dose, alcohol will be good for health, especially the digestive and cardiovascular systems.
+Dr. Vo Hong Minh Cong - Deputy Director of Gia Dinh People's Hospital (HCMC) - said that if consumed in the right dose, alcohol is good for health, especially the digestive and cardiovascular systems.

 Specifically, the standard dose for health is only 1 can of beer 330ml/day, wine 150ml/day, strong alcohol 50ml/day.